CloudChi/FX-Framework/Script_Functions_And_Types.md

       - Either:
         - Handles being called from any context
         - Returns error if not in right context

+> Can we change Subscripts to say they never display errors to user, only top user-facing scripts do?

   - ## Non-Subscripts
     - Often display any returned errors
     - Accept parameters in JSON format